Supplement to School of Names

 The most concrete account we have of Deng Xi’s activities comes from Book 18 of The Annals of Lü Buwei.
 Since the text dates from more than 260 years after his death, however, it cannot be considered historically accurate.
 We should regard it not as a factual account, but as presenting the received image of Deng Xi circa 235 B.C. in the eyes of scholar-officials writing for a ruling-class audience.
 Deng Xi here is not a purveyor of idle doctrines and sophistries, but a glib lawyer whose rhetorical skills erase the difference between right and wrong.
 He is depicted as disrupting the rule of Zi Chan, chief minister of the state of Zheng from 543 to 522 B.C., by repeatedly reinterpreting his edicts until there was no difference between “admissible” (ke) and “inadmissible.”

-In Zheng many people posted writings for each other to read.
-Zi Chan decreed that there be no posting of writings.
-Deng Xi added his own interpretation to the decree.
-Zi Chan decreed that there be no interpretations.
-Deng Xi twisted it.
-If the decrees were endless, Deng Xi's responses to them were also endless.
+In Zheng many people posted [political protest] writings for each other to read.
+Zi Chan decreed there be no posting of writings.
+Deng Xi delivered them [to readers’ homes instead of publicly posting them].
+Zi Chan decreed there be no deliveries [of writings].
+Deng Xi enclosed them [with other deliveries].
+If the decrees were endless, Deng Xi’s responses to them were also endless.
 This is there being no distinction between admissible and inadmissible.
 (Annals, 18.4/453)

 The chapter that presents this anecdote argues that one should respect a speaker’s intent, whatever his actual words.
 The purpose of using language is to get the point of what someone is trying to say.

 Expressions are the markers of thought.
 To examine the markers and abandon the thought is perverse.
-So the ancients, once they got the thought, let go of the speech.
+So the ancients, once they got the thought, set aside the speech.
 In listening to speech, use the speech to observe the thought.
 (18.4/455)

 According to the Annals, what is important is the intent or spirit of the law rather than the letter.
 Deng Xi devoted himself to perverting the intent that Zi Chan tried to express—he interpreted the decrees so that actions Zi Chan intended to deem prohibited or inadmissible were classified as admissible.
 This theme links the story to the complaints we cited earlier about how the disputers twisted people’s intentions, rendering them unable to get their original point across.
 Contrary to the principle advocated by the Annals, Deng Xi ignores the intent and focuses only on the wording (and in doing so touches on issues in legal interpretation that remain relevant today).
 As the Annals writers see things, he uses his rhetorical skills to eliminate the distinction between admissible and inadmissible, so that right (shi) and wrong (fei) become simply whatever he chooses to argue for or against.